lisatitshall/UK-seafood/README.md

 - Check the relationships in the Model view.
 - Initial exploratory data analysis to understand the data and identify points to investigate.
 - Review findings to extract key themes.
 - Research sources of EU data for comparison purposes.
+Import these into Power BI and transform as needed.

 ## Key Themes
 ### [1] Two thirds of our fish consumption is of the "big five" fish